 - Adults with elderly parents or siblings for whom they provide care

 - Business owners

-- Real estate holdings outside of Florida
+- Real estate holdings outside of your home state

 In addition to helping clients devise unique estate plans that will avoid the expense and delay of a formal probate process, I also work with clients to formalize advanced medical directives and healthcare surrogate documents.
 This planning can help clients carry out their personal wishes upon death or incapacitation.